hacksu/CSS_Art_Lesson/README.md

     z-index: 4;
   }
 ```
-What animal do you see? :)
+What animal do you see?
+Is it an owl!
+You bet!